JunLLuo/Illicit-transaction-address-detect-PU-Learning/README.md

 # Run

-Run `Python data_processor.py` to generate the csv files needed for the experiments.
+Run `python data_processor.py` to generate the csv files needed for the experiments.

 Ethereum Phishing Transaction Network data MulDiGraph.pkl is the example for the input dataset in the code.

-Run `Python main.py` to get the experiments results of three models: LR, Elkanoto PU, Bagging Pu.
+Run `python main.py` to get the experiments results of three models: LR, Elkanoto PU, Bagging Pu.

 Can choose other graph node embedding learning model from [karateclub](https://karateclub.readthedocs.io/en/latest/modules/root.html) (default: Role2Vec)